 Keywords: Gallbladder cancer, gallbladder specimen, histopathological examination, incidental finding

 Cholecystectomy is one of the most common abdominal surgical procedures performed worldwide (1).
-It is standard practice to submit all gallbladder specimens for routine histopathological examination (HPE) postoperatively, regardless of whether or not there are any grossly visible abnormalities, to exclude unexpected gallbladder cancer (GBC) (2).
+It is standard practice to submit all gallbladder specimens for routine histopathological examination (HPE) postoperatively, regardless of any grossly visible abnormalities, to exclude unexpected gallbladder cancer (GBC) (2).
 GBC is a rare disease with a dismal prognosis (3).
 The incidence of GBC varies widely among different geographical regions and ethnic groups.
 Rates may differ even inside a region or a country.
 Northern India and Pakistan, East Asia, South America, and Eastern Europe are found to have the highest rates of GBC (1).
-Incidental GBC is found in 0.2%–2.9% of all cholecystectomies performed for gallstone disease (4, 5).
+Incidental GBC is found in 0.2%-2.9% of all cholecystectomies performed for gallstone disease (4,5).
 Patients with incidental GBC diagnosed with stages Tis and T1a can be treated by simple cholecystectomy alone.
-Patients with stage T1b and beyond should undergo further surgical treatment (2, 5).
+Patients with stage T1b and beyond should undergo further surgical treatment (2,5).
 However, several recent studies have questioned the necessity for routine HPE of all gallbladder specimens.
 The main debate on selective versus routine histological assessment of gallbladder specimens is based on findings of incidental GBC (6).
 Currently, there is an emerging trend to consider selective HPE of cholecystectomy specimens removed for benign gallbladder disease.

 The aim of the present study was to assess whether or not it would be safe to adopt a policy of processing only gallbladder specimens with preoperative or intraoperative suspicion for malignancy without compromising patient safety.